-The Head of Pastoral Care guides Year Leaders and staff in implementing the policy consistently, supports Year Leaders when investigating serious or complex incidents and makes recommendations to the Headteacher when he feels a fixed term exclusion is justified.
+The Head of Pastoral Care guides Year Leaders and staff in implementing the policy consistently, supports Year Leaders when investigating serious or complex incidents and makes recommendations to the Headteacher when he feels a suspension is justified.
 Head of Pastoral Care also leads on the ongoing training of staff in terms of behavioural management and updates Governors regularly on matters pertaining to behaviour.
-He will work closely with the Year leader with specific responsibility for developing the positive behaviour system (Miss Chloe Limbrick) to ensure that practise is informed and modified by data and stakeholder views, as well as outstanding practise beyond the school and quality evidence based research.